gmph/gmph.github.io/colophon/index.md

 ## Source

 This blog is hosted by GitHub and uses [GitHub Pages](https://pages.github.com) and [Jekyll](http://jekyllrb.com).
 The full source code of this blog is available to view on GitHub in [this repository](http://github.com/gmph/gmph.github.io).
 You can view a changelog of all code added and changed within the blog (including article revisions and edits) on GitHub [here](http://github.com/gmph/gmph.github.io/commits/master).
-You can also find links to the revisions of each article at the bottom of the page.

 ## Rights